and1roxx43/Regex-README/README.md

 ## Author
 ___

 My name is Andrew Quenette, I am a Junior web developer.
-You can reach me on https://github.com/and1roxx43/
+You can reach me on my GitHub profile at https://github.com/and1roxx43/